-In order to satisfy enhancement requirements, Honors students are to delve deeper into the assignment learning objectives and encouraged to participate in the creation of TRANSECT, a publication featuring exemplary work across first year.
+In order to satisfy enhancement requirements, Honors students are to delve deeper into the assignment learning objectives and encouraged to participate in the creation of TRANSECT.
 A description of student responsibilities will be distributed separately from this syllabus.

 NAAB GUIDELINES